-We think Tesla Model 3 is probably the best Tesla and probably the best EV.
+We think Tesla Model 3/Y are probably the best Teslas and probably the best EV.
 We’ve got some tips to help you make the most of it and find a way round its quirks

-Please please always set regen braking to on or in “normal” mode.
+Please please always set regenerative braking to “on” or in “normal” mode.
 By using your electric motors as brakes when you take your foot off the accelerator you

 - Soon find its a better more relaxing way to drive and for much of the time you will rarely need to use the brake pedal at all

 - you’ll get more range because your braking energy goes back in the battery

 - you’ll make the air cleaner.
 Brake pads produce particulate emissions that go into peoples lungs (and even the bloodstream) and causes harm to many parts of the human body.
 Using the motors is not polluting

 - you’ll save money on maintenance as your brake pads will last many times longer.